Bala Krishna with Elephants

 - Crafted in mineral and fabric colours for traditional richness and longevity

-- A calm devotional work that fits both spiritual and contemporary interior
+- A calm devotional work suited to both spiritual and contemporary interior

 What does this painting depict?